Iwnb1987/Algorithms/README.md

 # Algorithms
-My toughest projects to complete at AlgoCademy.
+My most perplexing challenges at AlgoCademy.
-Here, you'll witness more complex JavaScript engineering for beginners.
+250 lines of complex JavaScript engineering for beginners.